Lincoln, IL (LCN)

 Historic Route 66, which was the main corridor of car and truck transportation linking the Midwest, Southwest and West in the early 20th century, runs through town.
 As in other communities along the route, it brought economic growth and development to Lincoln.
 Colorful murals on buildings in the central business district recognize Lincoln’s rail and highway history.

-Amtrak does not provide ticketing or baggage services at the Lincoln station, which is served by nine daily trains.
+Amtrak does not provide ticketing or baggage services at the Lincoln station, which is served by nine daily Lincoln Service and Texas Eagle trains.
 The Lincoln Service is financed primarily through funds made available by the Illinois Department of Transportation.

 Number of spaces available for Amtrak passengers to park for the day only not overnight.
 Parking fees may apply.